-The Eastside region represents 26.9% of the Specialty Area 153 population.
-The improvements tend to be low-rise to mid-rise with the inclusion of one high-rise tower located in downtown Bellevue.
+The Eastside region represents 25% of the Specialty Area 153 population.
+The improvements tend to be low-rise to mid-rise with the inclusion of one high-rise tower located in downtown Bellevue (and another under construction).
 The Eastside region is characterized by urban and suburban areas with many available commercial amenities.
 Health care amenities are primarily located within the dense urban centers.